DougBurke/hmcpi/examples/README.md

 There are several programs, illustrating some very *basic* interactions with MineCraft-PI.

-When called with the `--debug argument the programs will print, to `stderr`, the messages they send to, and receive from, the MineCraft program.
-This is true for all the examples except for hmcpi.
+When called with the `--debug` argument the programs will print, to `stderr`, the messages they send to, and receive from, the MineCraft program.
+This is true for all the examples except for `hmcpi`.

 freefall
 --------